 MINIMUM REQUIREMENT FOR LCL SHIPMENT

-If you just have few boxes, a TV and some furniture you can select LCL shipping option where you are charged by space (cubic Feet) you use inside the container.
-Generally minimum requirement for LCL shipment is 30 cubic feet some shipping companies may require minimum 50 cubic feet as well.
-One large box (18x18x24 Inches) is 4.5 cubic feet, so if you have 6 large boxes to ship you can qualify for LCL shipping option.
+If you just have a few boxes, a TV and some furniture you can go for LCL shipping option where you are charged by space (cubic Feet) you use inside the container.
+Generally, the minimum requirement for LCL shipment is 30 cubic feet some shipping companies may require a minimum of 50 cubic feet as well.
+One large box (18x18x24 Inches) is 4.5 cubic feet, so if you have 6 large boxes to ship you can qualify for the LCL shipping option.

 ARE MY BELONGINGS SAFE UNDER LCL?

-LCL Shipping option is safe and economical way of shipping by ocean.
+The LCL shipping option is a safe and economical way of shipping by ocean.
 All shipments are carefully packed on a 48” x 40” size wooden pallet and shrink wrapped to separate from other shipments.
 Additionally, each item/box is assigned a unique sequence number.
-At destination, it makes identification of shipment by customer easier for the customs officials and they can clear the shipment faster.
+At the destination, it makes identification of shipment by customer easier for the customs officials and they can clear the shipment faster.

 SHIPPING COST COMPARED TO FCL (FULL CONTAINER LOAD)

-From cost stand point if your shipment is less than 500 cubic feet (CFT) then LCL shipment will be an affordable option.
+From the cost standpoint if your shipment is less than 500 cubic feet (CFT) then LCL shipment will be an affordable option.
 But if you have more than 500 CFT then, you should consider full container (FCL) to avoid consolidation and distribution process.

 When you ship under the LCL option transit time will be a little longer than FCL due to shipments being consolidated prior to filling the container.
-The faster the consolidation process the faster the transit time.
-Generally consolidation and distribution adds 30 days that is included within your delivery time frame.
+The faster the consolidation processes the faster the transit time.
+Generally, consolidation and distribution add 30 days that is included within your delivery time frame.
 For example, if the transit time of FCL is 60 days then, LCL will be 90 days.